jonswc/yealink-rpb/README.md

 Simple Rails app to manage and serve XML phone books for Yealink VoIP phones.

-### Setup

-This is just a plain simple Ruby on Rails app.
-So, the general setup steps are as follows:

-1. Checkout the code to a directory
-2. Having Ruby and `bundler` installed, run `bundle install`
-3. Setup a database: `rails db:create` and `rails db:migrate`
-4. Start Rails: `rails server`

 ### Using Docker

 You can run this app with a simple Docker container (with a SQLite3 DB and Puma as the webserver).